angus-mackenzie/ASD-Notes/ASD03.md

 * Fixed time
 * high quality

-*Goal* deliver software product to meet the clients needs on time and within budget
+*Goal*: deliver software product to meet the clients needs on time and within budget

 Can we develop quality software under these circumstances?